akiellor/bananas/README.md

 * These suites will often test the same paths over and over again with subtle variations, this contributes to the tests being long.

-* Poor organization of these suites often results in new developers duplicating scenarios or assertions when adding new tests.
+* Poor organization of these suites often results in new developers duplicating scenarios or assertions when adding new tests, this compounds the problem.

 * The ratio between number of system behaviours or user interactions to lines of test code is often quite poor.